 Nurses, pharmacists, dietitians, physical therapists, and other members of the transplant team will teach you and your significant family members how to take care of yourself once you are discharged from the hospital.

 You will have follow-up visits often after leaving the hospital.
 These visits may include:

 The transplant team will explain the schedule for these tests.
 Your rehabilitation program will continue for many months.

 Call your healthcare provider if you have any of the below:

 Your healthcare provider may give you other instructions after the procedure.

 To allow the transplanted lung(s) to survive in your body, you will take medicines for the rest of your life to fight rejection.
 Each person may react differently to the medicines.
 Each transplant team has preferences for different medicines.
 Healthcare providers tailor medicine plans to meet the needs of each person.
-In most cases, 3 types of anti-rejection medicines are given.
-Anti-rejection medicines affect the way the immune system works, so people on these medicines have a higher risk for infections.
+In most cases, 3 types of antirejection medicines are given.
+Antirejection medicines affect the way the immune system works, so people on these medicines have a higher risk for infections.
 The doses of these medicines may change often, depending on your response.
 While taking these medicines, you will be more likely to have certain infections.
 These include oral yeast infection (thrush), herpes, and respiratory viruses.
 For the first few months after surgery, make sure to avoid crowds and anyone who has an infection.
 Do not hesitate to restrict visitors to your home while you are recovering.
 Stay away from any people or places where smoking is allowed and do not allow smoking in your home.